antonbil/DropZone/custom-dropzone-plugin/README.md

         "capability_manage": "edit_posts"
     }
 }
-## Gebruik
+## Usage

-Nadat je een configuratie met een `slug` van bijvoorbeeld `"ovd"` hebt toegevoegd, genereert de plugin de volgende shortcodes:
+After adding a configuration with a `slug` of, for example, `"sermon_notes"`, the plugin generates the following shortcodes:

-*   `[ovd_uploader]` - Toont de drag-and-drop upload-interface.
+*   `[sermon_notes_uploader]` - Displays the drag-and-drop upload interface.
-*   `[ovd_manager]` - Toont de lijst met bestanden en beheeropties.
+*   `[sermon_notes_manager]` - Displays the file list and management options.

-Als je de `shortcode_tag` hebt overschreven in de `override_config`, gebruik dan die naam.
-Plaats de gewenste shortcode op een pagina, bericht of in een widget.
+If you have overridden the `shortcode_tag` in the `override_config`, use that name instead.
+Place the desired shortcode on a page, post, or in a widget.

-## JavaScript Bestanden
+## JavaScript Files

-Voor elke `slug` verwacht de plugin dat er twee corresponderende JavaScript-bestanden bestaan in de `/js/` map:
+For each `slug`, the plugin expects two corresponding JavaScript files to exist in the `/js/` directory:

 1.  `[slug]-uploader.js`
 2.  `[slug]-manager.js`

-Deze bestanden bevatten de logica voor de frontend-interactie.
-De plugin laadt deze automatisch wanneer de bijbehorende shortcode wordt gebruikt.
+These files contain the logic for the frontend interaction.
+The plugin loads them automatically when their corresponding shortcode is used.

-## Voorbeeldconfiguratie
+## Example Configuration
 [
     {
         "slug": "ovd",